 Washing machines are typically available in two variants – front loading machines and top loading machines.
 While top loading machines are cheaper than front loading machines, front loaders are much more water and energy efficient.
 Front loading machines offer shorter spin cycles and they can dry clothes quicker than top loaders.
 However, top loaders vibrate less and are easier to operate.

-Whether you choose a front loader or a top loader depends on your needs and your preferences.
+Whether you choose a front or a top loader depends on your needs and preferences.
 Remember – front loaders can be stacked on top of each other, making them ideal for tight spaces and laundry nooks.
+If you’re unsure which machine is right, read our post, Front Loader vs. Top Loader.
+Which Washing Machine Is for You?

 Other things to consider when choosing a washer and dryer are the star rating and capacity of a unit.
 Machines with higher stars are more energy efficient than those with lower star ratings.

 And, if you’re looking for quality washing machines and dryers in Perth, consider our range at Ross’s Discount Home Centre.
 Our laundry appliances are reliable, efficient and also incredibly stylish.
-Moreover, they feature modern technology and state-of-the-art designs, which will make your housework a breeze!
+Moreover, they feature modern technology and state-of-the-art designs, making your housework a breeze!

-Take a look at our 8.5kg Front Load Washer/5.0kg Dryer Combination and our 9.0kg Top Load Washing Machine.
-These appliances are incredibly popular with our customers and they are both highly energy efficient.
+Take a look at our 10KG Top Load Washer and our 12Kg Top Load Washer.
+These appliances are incredibly popular with our customers, and they are both highly energy efficient.

 4. Adhere to building requirements

-Now that you know which laundry appliances to get and where to position your laundry, I’m sure you’re raring to jump into designing your space.
+Now that you know which laundry appliances to get and where to position your laundry, I’m sure you’re ready to design your space.
 But before you do so, let me tell you that you’ll need to make a few technical considerations first.

 Moreover, all electrical outlets in your laundry space must be positioned according to the AS/NZS 3000:2007.
 This is the Australian/New Zealand standard for wiring electricals.

-Another thing you need to consider is that your laundry space is well ventilated.
+Another thing you need to consider is that your laundry space is well-ventilated.
 Your dryer unit should be directly vented, preferably out of your home.
-You can also consider installing an exhaust fan in your laundry area to prevent the build-up of humidity.
+You can also consider installing an exhaust fan in your laundry area to prevent humidity build-up.

 5. Consider adaptability and special needs